 International cultural cooperation plays an important role in the creation of a positive and objective image of Georgia worldwide.
-Demonstration of national culture and intellectual potentiality may become an effective instrument of foreign policy, which will promote the
+Demonstration of national culture and intellectual potentiality may become an effective instrument of foreign

 Activities:

 - export support and promotion of Georgian products in new markets; - promotion of foreign investments within its competence; - promotion of diversification of power supply routes; - promotion of Georgian culture and intellectual potentiality abroad; and - cooperation in frameworks of BSEC and GUAM.